petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 # 7.4 Breaking Changes

-Breaking changes changes break or significantly alter existing functionality or code structure.
+Breaking changes break or significantly alter existing functionality or code structure.
 Here are all of the breaking changes for Liferay 7.4, starting with the first quarterly release (2023 Q3).
 As the product changes and improves, we try our best to minimize these disruptions, but sometimes they are unavoidable.

 Read about 7.4 breaking changes from before 2023 Q3 in the [Liferay source code](https://github.com/liferay/liferay-portal/blob/master/readme/BREAKING_CHANGES.markdown).